Back to blog

 Surfer SEO key features: what the platform does in 2026

 Surfer SEO started as a simple SERP comparison tool.
 Now it is a full content optimization suite.
-It covers seven core features — from keyword research to writing, optimization, and content maintenance.
+It covers seven core features, from keyword research to writing, optimization, and content maintenance.
 Here is what each feature does and where it falls short.

 1. Surfer SEO Content Editor and Content Score

-The Content Editor is Surfer SEO's main feature.
-Most teams buy Surfer for this.
-When you create a new document, Surfer analyzes the top 10–20 ranking pages for your keyword.
-It pulls over 500 on-page signals — word count, heading depth, paragraph density, image count, NLP terms, and keyword placement.
-Then it gives you a real-time Content Score from 0 to 100.
-As you write, the score updates live.
-A sidebar shows which NLP terms you covered, which are missing, and how your structure compares to page-one results.
+The Content Editor is Surfer SEO's main feature, and most teams buy Surfer for this.
+When you create a document, Surfer analyzes the top 10–20 ranking pages for your keyword and pulls over 500 on-page signals from them:

-The Essential plan gives you 30 articles per month.
-Every article counts — whether you write from scratch, paste content, or use Surfer AI.
-The Scale plan bumps this to 100.
-For agencies, this credit cap is the biggest pain point.
-Run out mid-month, and you either upgrade or wait for the next billing cycle.
+For agencies that cap is the biggest pain point.
+Run out mid-month and you either upgrade or wait for the next billing cycle.

 2. Surfer SEO SERP Analyzer

-Use the SERP Analyzer before you write.
-It shows you what Google rewards for a specific query.
-For example, if the top five results for "best project management software" all have 3,000+ words, 15+ headings, and 8+ images — that is the bar your content needs to clear.
-The tool also shows which on-page factors correlate with higher rankings.
-This is not causal proof, but it gives you a data-backed starting point for content briefs.
+Use the SERP Analyzer before you write: it shows what Google rewards for a specific query.
+If the top five results for "best project management software" all have 3,000+ words, 15+ headings, and 8+ images, that is the bar your content needs to clear.

 Important: the SERP Analyzer is a $29/month add-on on the Essential plan.
 You only get it included on Scale and above.
 So a fully-featured Essential plan actually costs $108/month (annual).
 Without annual billing, that jumps to $128/month.